Sabarirajtg/Eshop-redux-toolkit-query/README.md

 ## Orders Listing Page

 - **Display**:
+  - By clicking on profile icon in the Header, a My Order Menu will be displayed, clicking on this will bring to My Orders
   - Lists all orders, each containing the items included in the order.

 ## Implementation Details